dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
 yes
-yeah oh yeah I suspect I don't I got it and you know we know what happened
+I suspect I don't I got it
+and you know we know what happened